LearnCircassian/all-circassian-dictionaries-collection/README.md

 - Because several dictionaries originally came in HTML and were hard to convert to structured formats like JSON, the decision was made to convert **all** dictionaries into a consistent HTML format instead.
 - This approach allows the use of HTML rendering libraries on the website to faithfully preserve layout, spacing, and styling from the original sources.

+## Why HTML Format Instead of JSON?

+Initially, the goal was to structure all dictionary data in JSON for better programmatic access and easier processing.
+However, at least **10 high-quality dictionaries** came already formatted in HTML.
+Unfortunately, converting them to JSON was incredibly difficult due to the lack of consistent structure—each dictionary followed its own layout and markup conventions.

+Despite all being HTML, there were **no reliable patterns** across them that would allow for automated parsing into clean JSON.
+Attempting to write custom parsers for each one would have been extremely time-consuming and error-prone.

+On the flip side, the existing HTML already included well-defined **layout, spacing, and styling**, which made them **highly readable when rendered directly** in a frontend using HTML rendering libraries.
+Given that, the decision was made—somewhat reluctantly—to convert all non-HTML dictionaries into HTML instead, creating a **uniform HTML format** across the board.

+While not ideal from a data-structure standpoint, this approach ensures consistent presentation and usability for the end users on the website.
+It’s not the perfect solution, but it works well enough for now.

 ## Contributing

 If you're able to parse the HTML-formatted dictionaries into clean JSON structures, your help would be greatly appreciated!